I glanced at the pictures and it scared me half to death. That beastly thing called a trailer looked more like terror on wheels.

-After no takers, I decided to press on a couple hours south to Texarkana, a town with a unique name that appropriately straddles two state lines just like Kansas City does with Missouri.
+After no takers, I decided to press on a couple hours south to Texarkana, a town with a unique name that appropriately straddles two state lines just like KC does with Missouri and Kansas.

-But unlike KC, Texarkana was more like sleepy hollow than the “Paris of the Plains.”
-That was my first impression until I arbitrarily stumbled into Fat Jack’s, located on State Line Avenue running right through two college rivals: Arkansas and Texas.
-Even though this local favorite has been feeding and entertaining Texarkanas for decades, it wasn’t listed on Google maps.
+That standing lined up with my initial impression until I arbitrarily stumbled into Fat Jack’s, located on State Line Avenue running right through two college rivals: Arkansas and Texas.
+Even though this local favorite has been feeding and entertaining Texarkanans for decades, it wasn’t listed on Google maps.
 That didn’t matter to locals, Fat Jack’s was a local legend and well-known with out-of-towners.

 As soon as I walked through the main entrance I was greeted by a cloud of smoke that drifted up to the corrugated metal ceiling.
 Standing in front of me, a large, burly man with the stature of a linebacker named Billy Bob took my ID card and raised five fingers.

 “There’s a cover tonight – we have a band from Memphis.”

 [ Image: Fat Jack’s .png ]

 The covered patio was decorated wall-to-wall with local memorabilia.
 A couple guys and gals in blue jeans and ball caps were busy playing pool.
 Although I wasn’t dressed for the occasion, I suddenly felt warm and cozy – surrounded by a dozen new friends who are happy to drink a toast with you or let you bum a cigarette for a joke.

 And the bar serves more than comfort food.
 It’s an oyster bar with a twist of Cajun, catering to locals and passer-bys driving south from Memphis or north from Dallas who heard it through the grapevine and passed it on for generations.